 There are more penny banks, coin banks, money banks than banks we Dutch call piggy banks in the shape of a pig.
 It is a bit odd therefore to state that the piggy bank in the shape of a pig is the one and only real bank.
 I would not dare say that!

 The piggy bank in the shape of a pig looks very modest between the millions of coin banks, of which many are also mechanical.
 The words 'piggy bank' even are a label for banks in every shape.
 I my collection there are only banks in the shape of a pig.

 I am a collector of old fashioned piggy banks in the shape of a pig, the banks that one has to smash to get the coins out.
 Metaphorically speaking, for there are more civilized ways of getting your money out.

 Who I am?
-Gert Deelman, I am Dutch, live in The Neteherlands and I collect banks (as I stated before all of them pigs!) since 1965 and after almost 50 years I think I have developed an expertise on the banks that I collect.
-My collection consists of over 900 original and unique piggy banks (shape of a pig!).
-Almost 50 years ago I “fell in love” with piggy banks, I have no affection however with real pigs.
+Gert Deelman, I am Dutch, live in The Netherlands and I collect banks (as I stated before all of them pigs!) since 1965 and after more than 50 years I think I have developed an expertise on the banks that I collect.
+My collection consists 1000+ original and unique piggy banks (shape of a pig!).
+More than 50 years ago I “fell in love” with piggy banks, I have no affection however with real pigs.

-Not one of the more than 900 piggy banks has a plug ore hole in the belly/ bottom.
+Not one of the 1000+ piggy banks has a plug ore hole in the belly/ bottom.
 As I mentioned before one has to smash it to get the coins out.
-Methods to get your money out and save the bank will be explained later on.
 I bought a lot of them myself in various places in Europe.
-The rest I bought via eBay, boot fairs, antique markets or from fellow collectors who stopped collecting.
+The rest I bought via eBay, boot fairs, antique markets, charity shops and/ or from fellow collectors who stopped collecting.

-absolutely have no stopper (plug) in the belly/ bottom;
+- absolutely have no stopper (plug) in the bottom;